gemshub/xgems-jupyter/README.md

 conda env create -f environment.yml conda activate xgems
 ```
 First command will create the `xgems` conda environment congaing all the necessary libraries to run xGEMS and associated codes.
 The second command will activate the environment and your terminal line should show `xgems`.
-The third command installs jupyter lab in this environment.

 ### Start jupyter lab